Don't let yourself get stressed out by your classmates

-There's one annoying thing that we can promise will happen to you during your long summer studying for the bar exam: you’ll hear a lot of chatter amongst your classmates about how best to approach bar studying.
-You’ll hear theories on how to study, how much time others are studying, and what subjects matter the most.
+There's an annoying thing that will inevitably happen to you while studying for the bar exam: you’ll hear a lot of chatter amongst your classmates about what you should or shouldn't be doing during bar prep.

-So as the summer approaches, think about these four things before you get wrapped up in your classmates’ advice:
+Think about these four things before you get wrapped up in your classmates’ advice:

 Know the messenger.
 Remember that when you get advice from a classmate on how to prepare for the bar exam, you’re getting advice from someone who has never studied for the bar exam before.
 If you’re looking for advice, we suggest taking it from your Bar Exam Mentor, your school’s bar exam advisor, or any other successful bar passer.